rust-lang/rust-installer/README.md

 * Pre-install and post-uninstall scripts.
 * Make the verify-bin a per-component option.
 * Be more thoughtful about overwriting existing files.
-* Allow components to depend on or disallow other components.
+* Allow components to depend on or contradict other components.
 * Sanity check that expected destination dirs (bin, lib, share exist)?
 * Add --docdir flag.
 Is there a standard name for this?
 * Remove empty directories on uninstall.